Gota7/RhythmRevolution/docs/specs/common.md

 |char[Array Size]|Char Array.
 This is like a string, except that it does not have a null terminator, and always has a fixed size|
 |VL|A variable length parameter.
 To read it, read a byte, binary and it with 0x7F, and if binary anding the original value by 0x80 is 1, shift that value left 7 bits, and binary or it with the same process you just did for the next bytes, until anding the value with 0x80 is 0|

+TODO: DETERMINE IF AN OFFSET IS 0 OR 0xFFFFFFFF WHEN NULL.

 ## Offset Size Pair
 Contains a pair of an offset and size.